mbercx/aiida-core/docs/source/index.rst

 Welcome to AiiDA's documentation!
 #################################

-`AiiDA`_ is a python framework that aims to help researchers with managing complex workflows and making them fully reproducible.
+`AiiDA`_ is a Python framework that aims to help researchers with managing complex workflows and making them fully reproducible.

 .. _AiiDA: http://www.aiida.net